-To prioritize time for research and teaching, I limit the amount of time spent answering emails to no more than 1-2 hrs/day, and limit long discussion to in person meetings.
-As a result, emails tend to go unanswered, particularly if they involve ambiguous requests or issues that are not time critical.
-Please do not send time critical communication to me via email.
+To prioritize time for research and teaching, I limit the amount of time spent answering emails during the week to focus on in person meetings or other high bandwidth interactions.
+I generally process non-emergency email once a week on the weekends, which means that it may take up to seven days to get a response.
+Think of it more like snail mail.
 All urgent communication in the lab happens via text and phone or in person, and everyone listed on this website has my personal cell phone number.

 For quicker responses on issues related to lab operations and experiments, please contact Eric Kennedy at email@example.com.